Job Burnout? Get tips to reignite your drive and health

 - Don’t have a good support system where you can discuss your stress and challenges

-Your personality traits and lifestyle habits may add to burnout.
-For example, if you have a high-achieving, Type A personality or you are a perfectionist, these traits can make you more at risk for job burnout.
-Similarly, if you lack supportive, close relationships, you’ll be more at risk for burnout.
+Your personality traits and lifestyle habits may add to burnout, too.
+For example, if you have a high-achieving, Type A personality or you’re a perfectionist, these traits can put you more at risk for job burnout.
+Similarly, if you lack supportive, close relationships, you may be more at risk for burnout.

-- Unplug more often.
+Unplug more often.
 Take technology breaks every day.
 Stop checking email, put away your laptop and turn off your phone.
-Make the weekends a time to unplug from work and concentrate on yourself and your friends and family.
+Make your days off a time to unplug from work and concentrate on yourself, your friends and your family.

 Focus on an outside-work activity.
 Get back to enjoying a favorite hobby, try something new or start a fun project.
 Choose something unrelated to work.
 Paint something, make something, build something or write something.
 Unleashing your creative side may help reignite your energy and keep burnout at bay.

 Make time for relaxing rituals.
 For example, meditate for 15 minutes, write in a journal, or do some deep breathing or gentle stretches.
 Try some ways to relax your mind and body.
 Maybe take a bath, get a massage or go for a leisurely bike ride.
 Find something that lets you turn off the work part of your brain and recharge.

 Sleep, eat well and exercise.
 These are building blocks for good health.
 Getting enough sleep can help you feel refreshed and more productive.
 Instead of coping with junk food or alcohol, eat regular, healthy meals to give your body what it needs to thrive.
 And move your body – both your heart and mind can benefit from it.
 Just check-in with your doctor before increasing your activity level.

 Seek support.
 Reach out to family and friends, even if you feel like isolating yourself.
 Many companies have an Employee Assistance Program, or EAP, to teach you skills to manage stress.
 There are also in-person and online support groups for people going through the same experience as you.